Holographic entanglement entropy and subregion complexity for excited states of holographic superconductors: Introduction

-However, the entanglement entropy is not enough to understand the rich geometric structures that exist behind the horizon because it only grows for a very short time.
-Then the holographic dual of the complexity, which essentially describes the minimal number of gates of any quantum circuit to obtain a desired target state from a reference state, has recently been presented by Susskind \cite{Susskind2014}.
-The computation of the complexity in holography is refined into two concrete conjectures.
-One is known as ``complexity=volume" (CV) conjecture \cite{SusskindCV2014,SusskindCV2016}, which proposes that the holographic complexity is proportional to the volume of the extremal codimension-one bulk hypersurface which meets the asymptotic boundary on the desired time slice.
+However, the entanglement entropy is not enough to understand the rich geometric structures existed behind the horizon since it only grows for a very short time.
+Then the holographic dual of the complexity, which essentially describes the minimal number of gates of any quantum circuit to get a desired target state from a reference state, has recently been presented by Susskind \cite{Susskind2014}.
+The computations of the complexity in holography are refined into two concrete conjectures.
+The first one is the ``complexity=volume" (CV) conjecture \cite{SusskindCV2014,SusskindCV2016}, which states that the holographic complexity is in proportion to the volume of the extremal codimension-one bulk hypersurface meeting the asymptotic boundary on the desired time slice.
 The other one is known as ``complexity=action" (CA) conjecture \cite{BrownCAprl,BrownCAprd}.
-It states that the complexity corresponds to the on-shell bulk action in the Wheeler-DeWitt (WDW) patch which is the domain of dependence of some Cauchy surface in the bulk ending on the time slice of the boundary.
-In this work, we will focus on the holographic subregion complexity (HSC) proposed by Alishahiha \cite{Alishahiha}, which is another definition of holographic complexity based on the original CV conjecture.
-Following Alishahiha's proposal, we can evaluate the HSC by the codimension-one volume of the time-slice of the bulk geometry enclosed by the extremal codimension-two Ryu-Takayanagi (RT) hypersurface used for the computation of holographic entanglement entropy as
+It proposes that the complexity corresponds to the on-shell bulk action in the Wheeler-DeWitt (WDW) patch which is the domain of dependence of some Cauchy surface in the bulk ending on the time slice of the boundary.
+In this work, we focus on the HSC proposed by Alishahiha \cite{Alishahiha}, which is another definition of holographic complexity based on the original CV conjecture.
+Following Alishahiha's proposal, we can evaluate the HSC by the codimension-one volume of the time-slice of the bulk geometry enclosed by the extremal codimension-two RT hypersurface used for the calculation of HEE as